ssleyman/amazon-rekognition-social-media/README.md

     * files:read
     * files:write:user
 1. Click `Save Changes`
-1. Click `Install App to Team` then `Authorize` then note the `OAuth Access Token` as it will be required later
+1. Click `Install App to Workspace` then `Authorize` then note the `OAuth Access Token` as it will be required later

 ### Launching the Bot Backend on AWS

-#### Option 1: Launch from Serverless Application Repository
+#### Launch from Serverless Application Repository
+The AWS services needed for bot have been defined in a Sererless Applictaion Model (SAM) template and can be launched from the AWS Serveless Application Repository.
+The Serverless Application Repository allows developers to share and deploy common serverless architectures.
 This bot can be launched into any region that supports the underlying services from the [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) using the instructions below:

 1. Navigate to the [application details page](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:426111819794:applications~image-moderation-chatbot) for the chatbot.
 1. Click `Deploy`